Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

+This module is graded by giving each diagram a degree, which is the sum of the number of red/black crossings plus twice the number of dots, minus twice the number of black/black crossings\footnote{This is slightly different from the grading convention in \cite{Webmerged}; since we'll be avoiding the discussion of ribbon structures, this makes more sense for us.}.
+The bimodule action is by composition of diagrams, using the same conventions as usual Stendhal diagrams: the left action is by stacking diagrams from $T^\ell$ on top of those from $\bra_i$, and the right action by placing them on the bottom. \end{definition} One example of such a diagram is

 More generally, one can fix a permutation for the red lines to carry out; the resulting bimodule $\bra_\sigma$ in this case will be the corresponding tensor product of $\bra_i$'s for a reduced expression of the permutation.
+By \cite[6.5]{Webmerged}, the result is independent of the choice of reduced expression.

-This bimodule has some beautiful properties: \begin{itemize} \item It has a cellular basis much like that of the algebra, indexed by pairs of backdrops on possibly different Young diagrams; in terms of sign sequences, we switch the $i$th and $(i+1)$st terms of the sign sequence.
-This corresponds to adding or removing a box in the diagonal $\{(i-j,j)\mid 0<j<i\}$ if either of these is possible, and leaving the partition unchanged otherwise.
+The bimodule $\bra_\sigma$ has some beautiful properties: \begin{itemize} \item It has a cellular basis much like that of the algebra, indexed by pairs of backdrops on possibly different Young diagrams, defined in \cite[\S 3.4 \& 4.5]{WebRou}.
+We can define an action of $S_\ell$ on the Young diagrams in a $k\times (\ell-k)$ box via the rule $s_{\sigma\cdot \la}=\sigma\cdot s_\la$.
+That is, permutations act by reordering the line segments in the boundary of the permutation inside a box.
+A simple permutation $s_i$ will add or remove a box if it switches a vertical and a horizontal segment, and leave the permutation unchanged if it switches two vertical segments or two horizontal ones.

+The basis of $\bra_\sigma$ will be indexed by a pair of a backdrops $\sT$ on a partition $\la$, and $\sS$ on $\sigma\cdot \lambda$.
+We define a $\sigma$-Stendhal diagram diagram $D_\sS$ where the top is the same as $B_\sS$, but the bottom is given by $\kappa(\la)$ instead of $\kappa(\sigma\cdot \lambda)$.
+The black strands at the bottom correspond to the parts of $\la$, which are identified with the parts of $\sigma\cdot \la$ using the induced permutation on vertical segments in the boundary, and thus to the black strands at the top of the diagram.
+As in $B_\sS$, we connect black strands at the top and bottom which correspond to the same part with a minimal number of crossings.